Meeting a Young Person’s Needs

 Birmingham City Council aims to provide students who have an EHCP, with a range of opportunities in post-16 to appropriately meet their needs.

-We are committed to a policy of inclusion which means educating young people in the most appropriate provision and in accordance with their needs.
+We are committed to a policy of inclusion which means educating young people in the most appropriate provision per their needs.
 Birmingham City Council believes in the principle of students being educated in their local community, as close to home as possible.

-Please click any of the following links to find out more about each type of learning:
+Please choose from any of the following options to learn more about each type of learning:

 Study Programmes

-All education for 16-19 year olds is delivered as a ‘study programme’, which brings together the help that young people need to get a job and live independently.
+All education for those between 16 and 19 years of age is delivered as a ‘study programme’, which brings together the help that young people need to get a job and live independently.
 Study programmes include qualifications, work experience, and life skills.

-Having good English and maths skills is really important to employers,
+Having good English and maths skills is important to employers,

 All study programmes must have a ‘core aim’, or main focus,